jobrunr/website/content/en/documentation/configuration/micronaut/_index.md

     parent: 'configuration'
     weight: 15
 ---
+Integration with Micronaut cannot be easier thanks to the `jobrunr-micronaut-feature`!
+There is even a complete example project available at [https://github.com/jobrunr/example-micronaut]

 ## Add the dependency to the extension
 As the Micronaut Integration is available in Maven Central, all you need to do is add this dependency:
 ### Maven